-There is justification for the use of this little studied medicinal plant as an effective anti-infective agent in traditional medicine.
+There is justification for the use of this little studied medicinal plant as an excellent anti-infective agent in traditional medicine.

 A decoction and extract of the astringent bark serves as an emetic, a remedy for diarrhea, dysentery, hemorrhoids and a treatment for gonorrhea and leucorrhea.

-The leaves are used for digestive, female complaints and as an antimicrobial for infections.
+The leaves are used for digestive and female complaints and as an antimicrobial for infections.

-Extracts from the leaves induce labor and are used as an abortive.
+Extracts from the leaves induce labor but are also used as an abortive (to end pregnancy).